 • Lunch Program: An optional daily lunch program is offered to all students at a nominal cost through the volunteer support of our Parent Teacher Association.

-• Facilities: Our main school building houses classrooms, computer lab, library, and cafeteria.
+• Facilities: Our main school building houses classrooms, a computer lab, a library, and a cafeteria.
 We have two adjacent buildings each holding two classrooms for our Early Childhood program.
-All buildings are fully air conditioned.
-Our grounds oer a large grassy area for play, a basketball court, and a separate, fenced in play area with jungle gym for the early childhood and extended-day programs.
+All buildings are fully air-conditioned.
+Our grounds cover a large grassy area for play, a basketball court, and a separate, fenced in play area with jungle gym for the early childhood and extended-day programs.

 • Tuition: St. Charles Borromeo School offers competitive tuition rates with several payment options.
 Financial aid and scholarships are also available for eligible families.

 ST. CHARLES AT A GLANCE

 The mission of St. Charles Borromeo Parish School in partnership with parents is to educate and inspire all students to reach their highest academic potential.
 In a Christ-centered atmosphere our students are empowered to live the Gospel message and to become life long learners who contribute to our global society.

 The administration and staff of St. Charles Borromeo School dedicate themselves to the spiritual and intellectual education of the children entrusted to our care.
 In order to provide a well balanced curriculum, we offer programs that address the physical, emotional, and artistic needs of our students which we recognize to be important components of a good education.

 In keeping with the charism of the Sisters of Mercy who first staffed our school, we emphasize both the Spiritual and Corporal Works of Mercy throughout our educational program.
 We believe our students will understand the Gospel message more clearly when they can be of service to others.

 We strive to appreciate and nurture the special and unique talents each child brings, with the hope that our students will come to respect, appreciate, and applaud each person’s individuality.